15+ min read

-Updated on 1/22/2021.
-Interested in learning more about ESG?
-Download AlphaSense’s latest sustainable success report “Understanding ESG: Why It Matters and How to Prepare for the Future“.
+Updated on 10/5/2021 and interested in learning more about ESG?
+Download AlphaSense’s latest sustainable success report, “Understanding ESG: Why It Matters and How to Prepare for the Future.”

 Historically, evaluating investments focused solely on financial returns.
 However, with the 2015 Paris Climate Agreement (which President Biden rejoined on January 20th) and the growing significance of climate change, the concept of “triple bottom line” or financial, environmental, and social impact has been gaining traction.
 This push to look at investment decisions more holistically has given rise to ESG (Environmental, Social, and Governance) practices and policy.

 ESG measures the societal and sustainability impact of every business activity.
-Investors are now looking to responsibly invest in companies that manage their impact on the environment and society at large.
+Investors are now looking to invest in companies that responsibly manage their impact on the environment and society.
 To serve this need of investors, ESG rating agencies measure the performance of various companies and compare them through ratings and rankings.

 Learn how industry leaders like Microsoft, Prologis, and NextEra Energy consistently rank at the top of ESG rating lists below.

 NextEra is the largest electric utility by market cap.
-Over the last few decades, the company has been consistently reducing its emissions through increased renewable energy use.
-Its CO2 emissions are 55% less than those of an average US utility.
-NextEra has now set an ambitious goal of reducing CO2 emissions, by 2025, by 67% from its 2005 base levels.
+Over the last few decades, the company has consistently reduced its emissions through increased renewable energy use.
+As a result, its CO2 emissions are 55% less than those of an average US utility.
+NextEra has now set an ambitious goal of reducing CO2 emissions, 2025, by 67% from its 2005 base levels.
 This goal effectively means that absolute CO2 emissions would go down by 40% even while NextEra’s energy production would double during that time.
-To its credit, the company last year received a best-in-class preparedness assessment by S&P Global Ratings’ ESG Evaluation.
+To its credit, the company received a best-in-class preparedness assessment by S&P Global Ratings’ ESG Evaluation last year.
 NextEra has, essentially, received the highest ranking given by S&P to a company within the utility sector.